C3La-NS/ChatX/README.md

 <li>Changeble widget language (Rus/Eng)</li>
 <li>Widget works better with various websites</li>
 <li>General improvements and updates</li>
+ver 1.8.0
+<li>MyBB integration</li>
+<li>Chat history</li>
+<li>New settings options</li>
+<li>Stability & performance improvements</li>
+<li>Bug fixes</li>

 <h2>ToDo list:</h2>
 ChatX is still under development.
-We are expecting more improvements and features in future.
+We are expecting more improvements and features in the future.
 However, we'd be glad if you helped us with the development.
 Below we enlisted main ToDo changes.
-Feel free to commit new ideas or working solutions :) Things implemented are crossed out.
+Feel free to commit new ideas or working solutions :)
-<h3>Nearest perspective:</h3>
+<h3>Short-term perspective:</h3>
 <li>Templates</li>
-<li>Chat history for users (in another tab)</li>
-<li>Integration with MyBB.ru</li>

-<h3>Long perspective:</h3>
+<h3>Long-term perspective:</h3>
 <li>Notification for the new messages when widget is minimized</li>

 <h2>Acknowledgements</h2>
-Thanks Tutorialzine for the initial shoutbox release.
+Thanks Tutorialzine for the initial shoutbox script release.
 <br />
-Thanks Alex_63 for the implementation of the fast / slow track system
+Thanks Alex_63 for the implementation of the fast & slow track system
 <br />
 Thanks me for all the patience during the development :)
 <br />
-More to come, help us and you'll be here too.
+More to come, help us and you'll be in the list too.

 <h2>Installation</h2>
 ChatX works out-of-the-box on demo page (INDEX.HTML).
-However, if you condsider using it on other web-sites or directories, you are to complete a simple installation:
+However, if you are condsidering using it on other web-sites or directories you are to complete a simple installation procedure:
 <br />
 a) Login as Admin and navigate to /client/index.php.
 In the left sidebar you will find ChatX widget.
 Copy it to your website.